w3f/polkadot-wiki/docs/learn-DOT.md

 obtain ROC by posting `!drip <ROCOCO_ADDRESS>` in the Matrix chatroom [#rococo-faucet:matrix.org](https://matrix.to/#/#rococo-faucet:matrix.org).

-Learn more about Rococo on its [dedicated wiki page](build-parachains-rococo).
+Learn more about Rococo on the [Parachaion Builders page](build-parachains).

 ## Kusama Tokens